Project 21900 icebreaker: Project 21900M2

 On 2 April 2020, Rosmorport opened a second tender for a similar icebreaker to be constructed for the Baltic Sea with delivery by 10 December 2024.
 However, the Russian newspaper Kommersant speculated that the contract price of RUB 7,309,329,900 might be too low to attract bidders for a vessel with foreign-sourced components due to the volatility of the Russian ruble.
 The tender was extended by two weeks in late April and finally declared invalid on 12 May after no bids had been submitted for the construction of the new icebreaker.
 It was then proposed to increase the value of the contract by 10 %.
 On 12 November 2020, Rosmorport opened a revised tender with a higher contract price of RUB 8,033,958,400.
 However, it too failed to attract any bids and was declared invalid on 7 December 2020.
 In May 2021, Rosmorport re-opened the tender again with an even higher contract price of about RUB 10.5 billion.
 Having received no bids by the original deadline of 14 July, Rosmorport extended the tender until 26 July, but again no bids were submitted for the construction of the icebreaker.
 The tender was re-opened again on 5 August with the previous contract price and closed on 18 August.
 On 20 August, it was announced that the shipbuilding contract had been awarded to the Samara-based Nefteflot CJSC.
 As the shipyard is located inland along the Volga river, the actual construction of the 14,300-tonne icebreaker was expected to be subcontracted to either Chinese or Turkish shipyard.
-However, Nefteflot was later disqualified and the tender was re-opened in October 2021.
+However, Nefteflot was later disqualified and the tender was re-opened in October.
 On 26 October, the shipbuilding contract was awarded to the only bidder, Vyborg Shipyard, which had previously built two icebreakers based on the preceding Project 21900M design.
-Steel cutting began on 31 August 2022 and the keel was laid on 16 November 2022.
-In October 2022, the General Director of Vyborg Shipyard, Aleksandr Solovyov, stated that the delivery has been postponed from 2025 to late 2028 and 8 to 10 billion rubles of additional financing is likely required to complete the construction of the icebreaker.
+Steel cutting began on 31 August 2022 and the keel was laid on 16 November.
+However, already in October 2022 the General Director of Vyborg Shipyard, Aleksandr Solovyov, stated that the delivery had been postponed from 2025 to late 2028 and 8 to 10 billion rubles of additional financing would likely be required to complete the construction of the icebreaker.
+In January 2025, the Russian government issued a decree allowing postponing the delivery of the Project 21900M2 icebreaker contracted to Vyborg Shipyard to 30 November 2028.
+In addition, the contact price was increased from 10.5 billion to 17.8 billion rubles.